peteroupc/peteroupc.github.io/randomfunc.md

          if ret >= minInclusive and ret <= maxInclusive: return ret end
     END METHOD

+**REMARK:** Multiplying by `RNDU01()` in both cases above is not ideal, since doing so merely stretches that number to fit the range if the range is greater than 1.
+There may be more sophisticated ways to fill the gaps that result this way in `RNDNUMRANGE`, but they are relatively hard to find.

 <a id=RNDNUMEXCRANGE_Random_Numbers_in_X_Y></a>
 ### `RNDNUMEXCRANGE`: Random Numbers in [X, Y)